-Dear friends, today I’ll talk about Bernoulli’s equations in ODE.
-Have a look!!
+Bernoulli’s equations, non-linear equations in an ODE.
+Dear friends, today I’ll talk about Bernoulli’s equations in an ODE.

 Bernoulli’s equations, non-linear equations in ODE

 What are Bernoulli’s equations?

 Any first order ordinary differential equation (ODE) is linear if it has terms only in .

 But if the equation also contains the term with a higher degree of , say, or more, then it’s a non-linear ODE.

 The standard form of a linear ODE is

 Similarly the standard form of a non-linear ODE is